chrisjmccormick/chrisjmccormick.github.io/_posts/2014-03-04-gradient-descent-derivation.markdown

 ### Convergence / Stopping Gradient Descent

-Note in the above example that gradient descent will never actually converge on the minimum, Ѳ = 0.
+Note in the above example that gradient descent will never actually converge on the minimum, \\( \theta = 0 \\).
 Methods for deciding when to stop gradient descent are beyond my level of expertise, but I can tell you that when gradient descent is used in the assignments in the Coursera course, gradient descent is run for a large, fixed number of iterations (for example, 100 iterations), with no test for convergence.

 ### Gradient Descent - Multiple Variables Example